Charles Wogan: Early life

+eldest son of Wogan of Rathcoffee and the other his cousin, the brother of Sir Charles Wogan ...)".

-Career as soldier
+Jacobite soldier

-In 1715 Charles and a relative, Nicholas Wogan, were members of a small group of Jacobites charged with organising a rising in Northern England in support of James Stuart, the Stuart claimant to the thrones of Great Britain and Ireland.
-Charles Wogan served as aide de camp to Thomas Forster, the commander of the rising in Northern England.
+At the time of the 1715 Jacobite rebellion, Charles Wogan was involved in the organisation of the rising in Northern England in support of James Stuart, the Stuart claimant to the thrones of Great Britain and Ireland.
+With him was a NIcholas Wogan, who was probably a cousin and not Charles Wogan's brother (who was aged only 15 at the time).

+Charles Wogan served as aide de camp to Thomas Forster, commander of that insurgency.
 A leading member of Forster's force was Colonel Henry Oxburgh.
 The Jacobites surrendered to General Charles Wills at Preston on 14 November.

-In the following April the grand jury of Westminster found a true bill against Wogan, and his trial for high treason was appointed to take place in Westminster Hall on 5 May 1716 (cf. Hist.
-Reg.
-Chron.
-Diary, p.
-221).
-At midnight on the eve of the trial Wogan took part in the successful escape from Newgate prison planned by Brigadier Mackintosh.
-He was one of the lucky seven (out of the fifteen) who made good their escape, and for whose recapture a reward of 500 pounds was vainly offered (Griffith, Chronicles of Newgate, i.
-313).
+In the following April the grand jury of Westminster found a true bill against Wogan, and his trial for high treason was appointed to take place in Westminster Hall on 5 May 1716.
+At midnight on the eve of the trial Wogan took part in the successful escape from Newgate prison planned by William Mackintosh of Borlum.
+He was one of the seven (out of the fifteen) who made good their escape, and for whose recapture a reward of £500 was offered.
+Nicholas did not manage to escape.
+As reported in The Political State of Great Britain vol XI (1716), p 554, and the London Evening Post, 1-4 June 1728, he was found guilty of treason but reprieved, because of his treatment of a Hanoverian officer who was mortally wounded at Preston, and eventually pardoned in 1728.

+Adventurer in France

-He succeeded in getting to France, where he took service with James Stuart and, for a time, managed a clandestine operation in Lyon, France, for the secure transmission of Jacobite correspondence.
+Charles Wogan succeeded in getting to France, where he took service with James Stuart and, for a time, managed a clandestine operation in Lyon, France, for the secure transmission of Jacobite correspondence.
 In November 1717, Wogan was commissioned to tour the minor courts in Central Europe in search of a suitable bride for James Stuart.
 His efforts turned up a serious candidate in the form of Maria Clementina Sobieska, granddaughter of the famous John Sobieski.
 Clementina, on her way to join James Stuart at Bologna, was arrested by the order of the emperor (to whom the goodwill of the British government was of paramount importance) at Innsbruck, whence Wogan, with three kinsmen, Richard Gaydon, Captain Missett, Captain Luke O'Toole, Misset's pregnant wife, and her French maidservant released her in a romantic manner and escaped through the Alps to Bologna (27 April-3 May 1719).
 For this exploit the pope, Clement XI, conferred upon Wogan the title of Roman senator (13 June 1719).
-James rewarded Wogan with a baronetcy.
+James rewarded Wogan with a baronetcy and the rank of colonel in James' forces (effectively an honorific rank).